Divorce and separation - the legal process

-Because you have dependent children, you will also need to complete a document called a Statement of Arrangements for.
+Because you have dependent children, you will also need to complete a document called a Statement of Arrangements.
 This sets out the details such as where the children will live and arrangements for contact.

 2. Acknowledgment of service

-The petition and statement of arrangements for children are sent to the court.
+The petition is sent to the court.
 The court stamps the petition and a copy is sent to the other spouse.
-They are called the respondent.
-They complete a form acknowledging receipt called an acknowledgment of service which states whether the divorce or the arrangements for the children will be contested.
+They are called the Respondent.
+They complete a form acknowledging receipt called an acknowledgment of service which states whether the divorce will be contested.

 3. Decree nisi

-If a district judge is satisfied that everything is in order, they will order that the matter can be listed for the pronouncement of the divorce decree – initially, the decree nisi.
+If a district judge is satisfied that everything is in order, they will order that the matter can be listed for the pronouncement of the Decree Nisi.

 4. Decree absolute